 Unfortunately, we didn’t really solve the problem at all.
 Sure, we made things better in the short term, but over the long term the elements that got us into that bad situation were still in place.

 We still had poor routines and habits.
 We still didn’t have shared goals that we were committed to.
-We still didn’t have the first clue about budgeting.
+We still didn’t have the first clue about managing finances by budgeting.

 We had relieved the immediate symptoms, but the disease was still unchecked.

 Without applying a completely different set of changes to our life, we were never going to truly escape the problem.
 The symptoms would eventually return whether we liked it or not.

 When you’re stuck in a financial pickle, it’s obviously important to figure out what will help you get out of that pickle for the moment with minimal repercussion.
 A long-term solution doesn’t fit a short-term problem, after all.

 The real solution comes later.
 When you’ve fixed that short-term problem, you need a long-term solution to make sure that the short-term problem never happens again.